algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 {% endmethod %}

 From here, it is rather straightforward to add more plots.
+For example, let's add in a cosine function.

 {% method %}
 {% sample lang="gnuplot" %}
 In this case, we need to add the following line to our script: